Kallang Riverside Park: Old Gas Works By The River

 There used to be four gas tanks at the Kallang Gasworks.
 Today, you can still see the frame of the tanks at the historic site.

-A sculpture, Spirit of Kallang by artist Lim Leong Seng, stands by the Rochor River at Kallang Riverside Park.
-It is made from parts from the old gasworks.
+A sculpture, Spirit of Kallang by artist Lim Leong Seng, made from parts from the old gasworks, used to stand by the Rochor River at Kallang Riverside Park.

 Kallang Riverside Park is also home to the Kallang Rivergreen Building which has several restaurants and businesses.